Prostitution in the Philippines: Poverty

 Per the Philippine Statistics Authority, in 2015 the Philippines had a poverty incidence of 26.3%.
 While this figure has been decreasing over the past few years, this still is one of the reasons why girls and their families turn to prostitution to enable the family to maintain a certain level of lifestyle.
-A large number of girls who come to Angeles City tend to be provincial, especially from Samar, Leyte and Visayas, having seen their friends live a better life because of their job in the prostitution industry.
+A large number of girls who come to Angeles City tend to be provincial, especially from Visayas particular in Cebu, Samar, Leyte, Negros Island and Mindanao, having seen their friends live a better life because of their job in the prostitution industry.

 U.S. Naval and Air Force bases

 Clark Air Base was originally established as Fort Stotsenburg in 1898, after the Spanish–American War, renamed Clark field in 1928, and expanded into a major U.S. military installation during the Cold War.
-Prostitution flourished around the base during the Vietnam war.
+Prostitution flourished around the base during the Vietnam War.
 The U.S. Naval Base Subic Bay, a naval installation since Spanish colonial times, had also grown into a major facility by the 1970s; the main street of Olongapo City had no less than 30 girlie bars and the city acquired the pseudonym "Sin City".

 The American authorities supported the testing of the prostitutes for STIs by the local health authorities.
 Without the licenses issued with these examinations, the prostitutes were prevented from working.
 Angeles and Olongapo health authorities passed on photographs of sex workers who had failed STI tests to the U.S. bases.

 The closure of the U.S. bases in these two places did not change the scenario much—it only changed the clientele.
 Fields Avenue near Clark (Angeles) continued to grow as a center of the sex tourism industry, under the umbrella of "entertainment" and "hospitality industry".
 The girlie bars at Olongapo were closed down in a major drive by the then governor Jane Gordon; they merely shifted, however, to the neighbouring town of Barrio Baretto, which contains a series of at least 40 bars which act as prostitution centers.

 Single mothers

 Some women join the prostitution industry after they become single unwed mothers.
-The reason for this is mainly the unpopularity of artificial contraception in the Philippines; the country is overwhelmingly catholic and the catholic church has opposed birth control measures as "anti-life".
+The reason for this is mainly the unpopularity of artificial contraception in the Philippines; the country is overwhelmingly Catholic, and the Catholic Church has opposed birth control measures as "anti-life".
 More than half of the children born every year in Philippines are illegitimate, and the percentage of illegitimate children is rising at the rate of nearly 2% annually.